 Travel to the Balkans, Then Have a Drink

+My first Balkan travel tip is to get accustomed to Rakija.
 If you spend any amount of time in the Balkans it is just about impossible to not come across Rakia or Rakija at some point.
 This home-brewed spirit is a fruit brandy.
 Almost everyone in the Balkans has a friend or family member who brews the stuff, or they brew it themselves.

 Tito was the founder of Yugoslavia and due to his Switzerland approach leading the Non-Aligned Movement during The Cold War many of the Balkan states prospered from deals with both the U.S.S.R. and U.S.A.
-Although, Yugoslavia crumbled and broke out into civil war in the 90’s for a number of reasons many still remember the days of Tito fondly.
+Although Yugoslavia crumbled and broke out into civil war in the ’90s for a number of reasons, many still remember the days of Tito fondly.

-For those of us that are non-European, we have the Schengen Visa to contend with while traveling Europe.
-We only have 90 days for every 180 to visit all of the European countries within the Schengen zone, until it’s time to get outta there.
-[Read More About That Here] We know the pain.
-However, asides from Slovenia all of the Balkans are currently outside of the Schengen meaning you can still hang out in Europe even though most of the EU wants nothing to do with you.
+All non-Europeans will have the Schengen Visa to contend with while traveling Europe.
+We only have 90 days for every 180 to visit all of the European countries within the Schengen zone, until it’s time to get outta Europe.
+We know the pain here.
+However, asides from Slovenia all of the Balkans are currently outside of the Schengen.
+Meaning you can still hang out in Europe even though most of the EU wants nothing to do with you.

-Balkan Travel at the speed of a…bus
+Balkan Travel at the Speed of a…Bus

 Train travel in the Balkans is limited and slow.
 If you hope to get around you better learn to love buses.
 The buses are pretty easy to navigate; show up at the bus station, almost every town has one, and ask for where you’re looking to head.
 If it’s on the map there is likely a bus route that will get you there.
 We also found Balkan travel easy to hitchhike as a means of transportation, most people we came across were happy to pick up a stranger.
 Who needs a rental car to travel the Balkans?